Camino 2027 Price Lock 🔒Save now

 • Explore the magnificent cities of Leon and Santiago with their impressive architecture and cathedrals.

-This last stage of the pilgrimage route offers a fine balance of walks in spectacular natural settings with visits to inspiring cultural sites including the magnificent cathedral city of Leon.
-Enroute there are numerous reminders of the pilgrims who travelled the route including crosses, statues and grain silos.
-The Valley of Ponferrada, O’Cebreiro welcomes us to the gates of Galicia and leads us to the fabled Santiago de Compostela.
+This stage of the Camino pilgrimage route offers a fine balance of walks in spectacular natural settings with visits to inspiring cultural sites including the magnificent cathedral city of Leon.
+En route there are numerous reminders of the pilgrims past who travelled the route including crosses, statues and grain silos.
+In the valley of Ponferrada, O Cebreiro welcomes you to the gates of Galicia and leads you to the fabled Santiago de Compostela.
+Longer 17 and 18 day versions are also available.

 Trip Grading